-Use: All components come ready to use with no aliquoting or reconstitution required (except the PBS buffer which must be dissolved in deionized or distilled water before use).
+Use: All components come ready to use with no aliquoting or reconstitution required (except the PBS buffer and Colorzyme[®] color reagent which must be dissolved in deionized or distilled water before use).

-Storage: All components can be stored under refrigeration at 2-10°C. After reconstitution, PBS buffer should be stored in screw cap containers and store between 2-25°C.
+Storage: All components can be stored under refrigeration at 2-10°C. After reconstitution, PBS buffer reagent should be stored in a closed and stored between 2-25°C. After reconstitution, Colorzyme[®] color reagent should be stored in a closed container at room temperature for up to 30 days.
+Depending on the rate of use, 150 ml of Colorzyme[®] color reagent can be used with up to twenty slides.